<?xml version="1.0" encoding="UTF-8"?>

 <h2>Understanding Kentucky's deadlines to file a lawsuit</h2>

-If you were <a href="/kentucky/" data-wpel-link="internal">injured in a Kentucky car crash</a>, the deadline to file a lawsuit depends on the type of claim.
-Injured drivers with Personal Injury Protection (PIP) coverage generally have two years from the date of the last PIP payment to file a personal injury claim, while drivers who have rejected PIP coverage have only one year from the date of the crash.
-Wrongful death claims must be filed within one year of the date of death.
+The deadline to file a lawsuit depends on the type of claim.
+Injured drivers with Personal Injury Protection (PIP) coverage generally have two years from the date of the last PIP payment to <a href="/kentucky/" data-wpel-link="internal">file a personal injury claim</a>, while drivers who have rejected PIP coverage have only one year from the date of the crash.
+Wrongful death claims generally must be filed within one year of the death or the appointment of an estate representative, with a two-year outer limit, so contact an attorney immediately to make sure your family does not miss this deadline.
 Claims for property damage, including damage to your vehicle, carry a two-year deadline from the date of the crash.
 Missing any of these deadlines can permanently bar your right to compensation, so it is important to speak with an attorney as soon as possible after your crash.]]></content>

 </entry>